-There are two requirements for entry in this minor, namely (1) being a member of a governing board of a student association recognised by the Student Union when the minor starts (or having been appointed for a board position starting in the same academic year); and (2) being enrolled in a UT Bachelor degree programme in which at minimum 60 ECTS have been obtained.
+There are two requirements for entry in this minor, namely (1) being a member of a governing board of a student association recognised by the Student Union when the minor starts (or having been appointed for a board position starting in the same academic year); and (2) being enrolled in a UT Bachelor degree programme in which at minimum 45 ECTS have been obtained.

-In the first week of the quarter in which the minor starts (Q2), an online information session will be held via MS Teams.
+In the first week of the quarter in which the minor starts (Q2), an online information session will be held.
 Students who wish to participate in this minor can sign up until the end of this week via the Canvas site of the minor (to be added to this site, students can send an e-mail to the lecturer with this request; see front page for the e-mail address).
-They have to submit four documents: (a) application form, (b) letter of motivation, (c) transcript of their course results, and (d) curriculum vitae.
+They have to submit two documents: (a) application form, which includes information about their board position, and (b) transcript of their course results.

-In the first year (2020-2021), the minimum number of students is 8 and the maximum is 24.
+The minimum number of students is 8 and the maximum is 30.
 If more students sign up than spots available, the lecturer will make a selection from the applicants.
 The criteria are motivation, course results obtained so far, level of student activism, and nature of the board membership (priority to full-time board members).
 Simultaneously, the selection will be aimed at ensuring diversity within the group of participants in terms of degree programmes and type of student organisations that students are from.
 Interviews with applicants may be held to assess motivation.
 If needed to make final choices, the criteria will be supplemented with a random selection (lottery).